clash-lang/clash-compiler/clash-cosim/README.md

 # clash-cosim

+FOR THE LATEST VERSION SEE THE BRANCH CoSimV2

 CλaSH (pronounced ‘clash’) is a functional hardware description language that borrows both its syntax and semantics from the functional programming language Haskell.
 The CλaSH compiler transforms these high-level descriptions to low-level synthesizable VHDL, Verilog, or SystemVerilog.
 [COPIED FROM http://www.clash-lang.org]

 For my master thesis, I implemented co-simulation between CλaSH and Verilog (using the VPI).
 If you have any questions or suggestions about the code, code-style, the usage, or other things related to this co-simulation please let me know :)